Worldwide Guide to Women in Leadership

 2000-04 President of the Congreso de los Diputados Luisa Fernanda Rudi Úbeda, Spain

-2000 Joint President of Consiglio Grande e Generale Maria Domenica Michelotti, San Marino
+2000 Joint Chairperson of the Consiglio Grande e Generale Maria Domenica Michelotti, San Marino

 As Captain Regent she was Head of State, Government and Parliament for a six-month period jointly with a man.
 She is a civil servant and since 2003 member of the Parliament during the absence of leave of one of the other members of the Christian Democrat Group. (b.
 1952-).